christensenjairus/ClusterCreator/README.md

 * Node labeling
 * Auto-Provisioning Local StorageClass (rancher)
 * Non-Auto-Provisioning Local StorageClass (k8s built-in) (set as default StorageClass)
+* Prepares, updates, reboots, and joins new nodes to an existing cluster with the `--add-nodes` flag, allowing you to grow your cluster as needed.

 # Usage